 This leads to the second major ruling in the decision which was how you value an ecosystem.
-The Department of the Interior rules had contained something known as the market hierarchy.
+The Department of Interior rules had contained something known as the market hierarchy.
 The rule said that you just look to the commercial value of the resource.
 If there was a valid market for that resource you wouldn't look any further.
-This is the rule which was spoken of prominently in the press where the value of the sea otter was \$15 to reflect the market value of the pelt and if there is a fair market in sea otter pelts, you wouldn't look any further.
-The approximate 1,000 sea otters that were known to be lost by the spill, then, would be worth no more than \$15,000.
+This is the rule which was spoken of promenantaly in the press when the value of the sea otter was \$15 to reflect the market value of the pelt and if there is a fair market in sea otter pelts, you wouldn't look any further.
+The approximate 1,000 sea otters that were known to be lost by the spill would be worth no more than \$15,000 (15 X 1,000 = 15,000).
 That is an utterly repulsive notion to me and I'm sure to anyone else who has kayaked or has otherwise enjoyed the company of that particular resource.
-The court agreed saying from the bald eagle, to the blue whale, to the snail darter - natural resources have values which are not fully captured by the market system.
+The court agreed saying from the bald eagle, to the blue whale, to the snail darter -- natural resources have values which are not fully captured by the market system.

 I hope everyone in this room agrees roughly with that notion, although I think others have stated it better than the court.
-Professor David Ehrenfeld at the symposium on Biodiversity in Washington, D.C. a few years ago put it slightly differently, "If we persist in this crusade to determine value where value should be evident, we will be left with nothing but our greed when the dust finally settles."
-I agree with that philosophically, as well, but I believe Dr. Ehrenfield was saying that you simply can't put any economic value on an ecosystem.
-In a utopian situation, I agree, but we are not in a utopia right now.
-We are in a very difficult situation where if we don't do our best to value those resources, we won't have enough money, in damages from Exxon, to do a proper job of restoring the environment.
+Professor David Errenfield at the symposium on Biodiversity in Washington, D.C. a few years ago put it slightly differently, "if we persist in this crusade to determine value where value should be evident, we will be left with nothing but our greed when the dust finally settles."
+I agree with that philosophically, as well, but I believe Dr. Errenfield was saying that you simply can't put any economic value on an ecosystem.
+In an utopian situation, I agree, but we are not in a utopia right now.
+We are in a very difficult situation where if we don't do our best to value those resources, we won't have enough money, in damaged from Exxon, to do a proper job of restoring the environment.

-The court, in their decision on economic value of resources, said that Congress intended to capture all aspects of loss of use in the ecosystem and to sum them all up as long as you don't double count them.
-Some examples are option value and existence value, that is, not just the raw commercial value of the resource but also the inherent value of the resource to society.
+The court, in their decision of economic value on resources, said that Congress intended to capture all aspects of loss of use in that ecosystem and to sum them all up as long as you don't double count them.
+Some examples are option value and existence value, the inherent value to society of those resources, and not just the raw commercial value of that resource.

 I seem to be straying into the size of liability and away from restoration.
 So what does this all have to do with restoration?
 First of all, what Exxon is liable for includes both restoration costs and any additional loss to its value.
-The more we can value that resource, the more funds you'll have available to restore, replace or acquire equivalent resources.
-Secondly, if you think about the grossly disproportionate test, the lower the commercial value of the resource, the less you really would be allowed to do in the way of restoration (before the cost becomes grossly disproportionate to \$15,000 for 1,000 sea otters).
+The more we can value that resource, the more funds you'll have available to restore, replace, or acquire equivalent resources.
+Secondly, if you think about the grossly disproportionate test, the lower the commercial value of the resource, if you used that crude commercial test, you really wouldn't be allowed to do much in the way of restoration before the cost becomes grossly disproportionate to \$15,000 for 1,000 sea otters.
 So by valuing the ecosystem a lot higher, this crude cost-benefit test becomes even less significant.